-Defendants contend that the trial court's "pretrial rulings prohibiting discovery" violated due process by "prevent[ing] defendants from mounting a defense to the condition of the supposed nuisance properties or to their culpability at each."
-They assert that the court "refused to allow defendants to inspect and exonerate themselves at the claimed nuisance properties" and "quashed defendants' attempt to comparable to the data in the studies relied on by plaintiff.
-In any case, since defendants actually had full access to all of the RASSCLE data in time for their experts to fully analyze it before testifying at trial, defendants could not have been prejudiced by the court's refusal to further delay the trial.

-inspect the alleged nuisance properties and to take discovery of property owners and the Jurisdiction's decisionmakers."
+Defendants contend that the trial court's "pre-trial rulings prohibiting discovery" violated due process by "prevent[ing] defendants from mounting a defense to the condition of the supposed nuisance properties or to their culpability at each."
+They assert that the court "refused to allow defendants to inspect and exonerate themselves at the claimed nuisance properties" and "quashed defendants' attempt to inspect the alleged nuisance properties and to take discovery of property owners and the Jurisdiction's decision-makers."

 Less than a month before trial, defendants filed an ex parte motion seeking "to serve inspection notices and notice depositions of landlords using the information disclosed in the RASSCLE databases, case files, and other documents recently produced or to be produced by plaintiffs and the State."
-Defendants claimed that their motion should be granted "because inspection of those addresses and depositions of landlords is necessary to gain evidence on several important topics including (a) whether a paint containing white lead pigment is even present, as plaintiffs assume to be the case but will not have proved; (b) the condition of any such paint and the reasons therefor including the landlord's violation of California Health & Safety Code §§ 17920.10 and 17980 et seq., which require property-owners to abate 'lead hazards;' (c) the cause of any EBLLs [(elevated BLLs) including alternative sources of lead in or around the residence; and (d) the effect of any remediation on BLLs and the efficacy of remediation."
+Defendants claimed that their motion should be granted "because inspection of those addresses and depositions of landlords is necessary to gain evidence on several important topics including (a) whether a paint containing white lead pigment is even present, as plaintiffs assume to be the case but will not have proved; (b) the condition of any such paint and the reasons therefor including the landlord's violation of

+California Health & Safety Code §§ 17920.10 and 17980 et seq., which require property-owners to abate 'lead hazards;' (c) the cause of any EBLLs [(elevated BLLs)] including alternative sources of lead in or around the residence; and (d) the effect of any remediation on BLLs and the efficacy of remediation."
 "This evidence will support defendants' position that, if there is any continuing problem at all, it is the result of poor maintenance, not mere presence."
 "Defendants recognize the practical limitations on the number of residences that can be inspected and landlords who can be deposed, especially with the short time between production of the case files and RASSCLE databases and the current trial date.
 Although the precise properties that defendants seek to inspect will depend on completing review of the recently, and to-be, produced documents, defendants have identified residences in San Mateo with lead hazards that it appears were not remediated despite numerous orders from the CLPPP to do so."
 One of defendants' attorneys declared that he had reviewed "case files produced by plaintiffs," some of which "identify residences in which it appears that lead hazards were not remediated, despite numerous orders from the CLPPP to do so."
 The court denied this ex parte motion.

 Defendants claim that the court's "prohibition on discovery" amounted to a denial of due process, but the sole authority that they cite in support of their contention regarding inspection of properties is page 958 of the California Supreme Court's opinion in Rutherford v.
 Owens-Illinois, Inc. (1997) 16 Cal.4th 953.
-Since defendants submit no argument connecting this citation to their contention, we are given no guidance as to what this page of this case might have to do with defendants' appellate contention.74 Rutherford was a strict products liability action seeking damages for harm caused by asbestos.
+Since defendants submit no argument connecting this citation to their contention, we are given no guidance as to what this page of this case might have to do with defendants' appellate contention.
+The seeking damages for harm caused by asbestos.
 The issue before the California Supreme Court was whether it was prejudicial error for the trial court to give a causation instruction that shifted the burden on causation to the defendants.
 The court held that the instruction was erroneous but not prejudicial.
 The page cited by defendants is a portion of the introduction to the opinion.
 Our best guess is that defendants are contending that they should have been permitted to attempt to disprove causation by establishing that the lead paint at particular properties did not come from their products.